Download product summary

 Note: If you choose to be treated in a non-agreement private hospital you will incur out-of-pocket expenses.

 Defence Health offers a range of programs and services to help look after your health and wellbeing outside of hospital.
-These services are made available to members if they are clinically appropriate for them.
+These services are made available to members if they are assessed as clinically appropriate for them.

 Our chronic disease management programs are designed for members who have had a hospital admission relating to coronary artery disease.The programs provide telephone-based support that is focussed on keeping your recovery on track.
 The program coordinators work with your treating practitioner to ensure the support supplements your existing health treatment.